COVID-19 has changed the future of customer service. There has never been more demand or more change needed.

 Yes, there are those that expect a faster response.
 A further 28% expect a response within an hour and 18% want an instant response.

 So, how do you achieve almost immediate response times across all channels?
+As mentioned - automation.
+Having the right customer support tech will automate omnichannel syncing.

 By doing so, your agents can respond to requests as they happen where they happen.
 Your bots and self-service options will provide immediate responses for the rest.